TheZedxD/codexTest/README.md

-# TVPlayer Setup
+# Infinite Tv Setup

-This project contains a PyQt based TV player.
-Use the provided installer for your platform to set up required packages and the initial folder structure.
+Infinite Tv is a PyQt based live TV player.
+Use the installer for your platform to install dependencies and create the initial folder structure.

-## Linux
+## Linux Install

 Run the installer from a terminal: